sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 1. Download or build the required Docker images, if necessary.
 2. Download a ZIP archive of the repositories matched by the `"scopeQuery"` from the Sourcegraph instance to a local temporary directory in `/tmp`.
 3. Execute the action in each repository in parallel (the maximum number of parallel jobs can be configured with `-j`, the default is number of cores on the machine), with each step in an action being executed sequentially on the same copy of a repository.
-If the type of a step in an action is `"command"` the command will be executed in the temporary directory that contains the copy of the repository.
+If a step in an action is of type `"command"` the command will be executed in the temporary directory that contains the copy of the repository.
 If the type is `"docker"` then a container will be launched in which the repository is mounted under `/work`.
 4. Produce a diff for each repository between a fresh copy of the repository's contents and directory in which the action ran.

 The output can either be saved into a file by redirecting it: